 Improve process efficiency with digital process automation software

-K2 is a digital process automation platform that can help improve efficiency throughout the supply chain.
-One of our clients in the manufacturing and electronics space, The Arntz Optibelt Group, was able to reduce time-to-market by 75% simply by using K2 to automate processes for managing approvals for product and production line changes.
+Nintex K2 is a digital process automation platform that can help improve efficiency throughout the supply chain.
+One of our clients in the manufacturing and electronics space, The Arntz Optibelt Group, was able to reduce time-to-market by 75% simply by using Nintex K2 to automate processes for managing approvals for product and production line changes.